top 10 things you should do to have a natural birth September 21, 2007

 Looking back, I don’t think the labour pains were that scary.
 It was the internals, the midwife holding the lip out of the way (or trying to), the injections before the episiotomy and the screaming pain in my hips from having them pushed so far back for so long.

-Think I’ll wander off into the woods and do it on my own this time…..
+Think I’ll wander off into the woods and do it on my own this time…..;)

 Guinever, do you have a post about why someone might/ought to choose a natural delivery over a medicated delivery?
 I thought you may have posted something like this in the past but I didn’t see it when glancing through your archives.

 Hi guinever.
 Great article.
 I have a friend due with her first baby in March.
 Her exact words to me were, ” I want a natural birth, but I’m going to keep an open mind about the epidural.”
-Knowing her sensitive nature I didn’t do as I wanted and tell her she was going to have an epidural.
+Knowing her sensitive nature I didn’t do as I wanted and tell her she was going to have an epidural.:-)

 I have invited her to our homebirth in December.
 I am very excited, and I just feel that things are going to go well.
-The thought of not having to go to a hospital, and deal with policy has me calm and relaxed already.
+The thought of not having to go to a hospital, and deal with policy has me calm and relaxed already.:-) I hope she takes me up on the offer.

 I so wish more moms truly believed in their ability to birth naturally.
 It’s just a shame that American women especially, have it drilled into them from childhood that hospitals, and drugs are an absolute necessity to “surviving” a birth.